Letter 22551

 - Columbus, Ohio

-Hi, Kathy.
-While it would be nice if someone could offer you a factual answer on the safety of aluminum, they can't.
-All they can offer is opinion.
-Mine, which I've offered to the point of exhaustion, is that your coffee pot is absolutely harmless based on the evidence you see discussed here and on many similar letters here.
-An alternative would be a stainless steel pot if you can find one.
+A. Hi, Kathy.
+While it would be nice if someone could offer you an absolute answer on the safety of aluminum in all circumstances, they can't.
+All they can offer is their take.
+My personal opinion, which I've offered countless times on this and similar threads, is that your coffee pot is harmless based on the evidence you see discussed on this page.
+An alternative would certainly be a stainless steel pot, but then you'd need to search the site for our several very similar discussions on the safety of stainless steel.
+Some people worry about the nickel content; no matter what you make anything out of, there will be those who think it's unsafe.
 Good luck.

 Regards,